Clinical Mental Health Counseling Concentration

 Applicants pursuing a concentration in counseling have two choices: Clinical Mental Health Counseling (below) or School Counseling.
-The prerequisite for pursuing this degree is 12 hours of psychology or psychology related courses that should include: general psychology, human development, statistics, and abnormal (or closely related).
+The prerequisite for pursuing this degree is 12 hours of psychology or psychology related courses that should include: introduction to psychology, human development, statistics, and abnormal (or closely related).
 Candidates should plan a specified program with their graduate committees.
-If seeking a master's degree in counseling in either of these concentrations must request admission to candidacy before completing nine hours of graduate course work.
+If seeking a master's degree in counseling in either of these concentrations students must request admission to candidacy before completing nine hours of graduate course work.

 The Clinical Mental Health Counseling concentration prepares students to work in a variety of community agency settings and/or eventual private practice.
 Students completing this concentration will have met the educational requirements for licensure in Tennessee as a Licensed Professional Counselor with Mental Health Service Provider status.

 The curriculum requirements include coursework (51 hours required core courses + 9 hours electives = 60 hours), a 100-hour practicum experience, 600-hour internship and a comprehensive examination.

 To learn about the course requirements for the Clinical Mental Health concentration, please see the Graduate Bulletin.